Founder, Chairman of the Board

 Prior to Save-A-Suit, Jessica worked for the billion-dollar enterprise, WWE.
 She also helped launch a corporation that provided technological advances in gaining business leads.
 Jessica comes from a family background of “American Dream” entrepreneurs with strong work ethic.

 Jessica is passionate about the issues facing educational disparity and volunteered to help her sister, an alumna of Teach for America, with many projects.
 This included raising funds for children who could not afford to go on educational field trips and spending time aiding in the classroom.
-She has also volunteered for her town’s fire department as well as her district representative’s political campaign.
+She has also volunteered for her town’s fire department.

-Jessica graduated Magna Cum Laude from Western Connecticut State University with a bachelor’s degree in finance.
+Jessica graduated Magna Cum Laude from Western Connecticut State University.

 Alexis is also bilingual and is fluent in English and Spanish.
-He was also featured on “Univision” for a Latin program promoting the organization.
-Si necesita ayuda en español, comuníquese con Alexis Carrera.
+He manages the organization’s relations with Latino clients and communities.
+He was also featured on “Univision” for a Latin program promoting Save-A-Suit.

 Chapter Leader, Washington D.C.